ZapAnton/xtodo/README.md

 ## Usage

-The utility works with the track repositories located on your local machine.
+The utility works with the track repositories located on your machine.

-Use the `-d`/`--track-dir` flag to show the path to the corresponding track.
+Use the `-d`/`--track-dir` flag to set the path to the corresponding track.
 By default the flag is set to the current directory.

+Use the `-s`/`--spec-dir` flag to set the path to the local problem-specifications repository.
+If the flag is not set, the utility will try to connect to the Github repository.

+### Examples

-For example, to get the outdated exercises on the Rust track, the following steps could be used:
+#### Get the outdated exercises for the Rust track using local track repository and remote problem-specifications

 ```shell
 git clone https://github.com/exercism/rust.git /local/path/to/rust/track # If you do not have the Rust track repository on your machine